About Nursing Professional Governance

 Service Line Councils

-Ortho & Surgery, CV & Neuroscience, Emergency Care & Access, Maternal Child Health, Periop, Primary Care, and Medicine, Oncology & Mental Health.
+Ortho & Surgery, CV & Neuroscience, Emergency Care & Access, Maternal Child Health, Periop, Ambulatory Care, and Medicine, Oncology & Mental Health.
 These councils bring together nurses who work with similar patient populations but in different settings, representing the entire continuum of care.

 Nurse Management Council